borayil/todos/README.md

 Python script to find and print TODOs in given route (current dir by default)

 ## Why
 Just write TODO:s over your Python project.
 This script will print them out for you in case you want a reminder for all of them.
 Nice way to keep track of TODOs for solo projects or small teams.
-Prioritys could be added so TODOs can be ranked.

-`# TODO:Priority Level: Fix this bug here`

 ## How to use
 1. Move the script to your `/usr/local/bin/`